The Book In Three Or More Sentences:

 Crafting a novel is hard work, but creating a successful manuscript is even harder.
 Les Edgerton focuses the entire book on the all-important beginning of a novel.
 Because, you know, if the start ain’t any good, why bother turning the next page.

-The Evolution Of Every Story
+Lesson #1: The Evolution Of Every Story

-No matter how complex the plot is, all stories, or at least all great stories, are based on simple structure: The protagonist is displayed in his current world, where everything is stable.
+No matter how complex the plot is, all stories, or at least all great stories, are based on a simple structure: The protagonist is displayed in his current world, where everything is stable.
 After the initial scene though, his current world is shattered and it becomes unstable.

 Think about The Lord of The Rings.
 Frodo is initially enjoying his habitat but in less than 10 minutes he’s involved in a dangerous journey.
 Throughout the whole story, the character struggles to restore the stability in the world, in his life, or in our case, for all the living creatures situated in Middle-earth.